brennm2/minishell/README.md

 - Fixed `""` and `''` error display (('' or "") + enter) <br>
 - Fixed displaying temp file on heredoc (`echo << a`) <br>
 - Fixed an occasion problem with quotes when expanding (`export a='"'` + `echo $a$USER`) <br>
+- Fixed a problem with double expansion <br>

 ---------
 </details>